5 tropical cyclones are in the Atlantic at the same time for only the second time in history

 The only other time there were five active tropical cyclones -- hurricane, tropical storm and/or tropical depression -- in the Atlantic was in 1971.

-The five systems are Hurricane Paulette, Tropical Storm Sally, Tropical Storm Teddy, Tropical Storm Vicky, and Tropical Depression Rene.
+The five systems are Hurricane Paulette, Hurricane Sally, Tropical Storm Teddy, Tropical Storm Vicky, and Tropical Depression Rene.

 Hurricane Paulette made landfall early Monday morning in Bermuda.
 While Paulette is currently moving away from Bermuda, hurricane conditions are still impacting the island.
 Strong winds, storm surge and very heavy rainfall will likely continue all the way through the afternoon.